Hacker0x01/docs.hackerone.com/docs/analysts/duplicates.md

 	echo $xss2;		// Report B – fix 2
 ?>
 ```
-However, sometimes the programs may decide otherwise, see section 2.2.
-“Duplication based on the root cause or component”.
+However, sometimes the programs may decide otherwise, see the section on "Root cause or Component”.

-#### Example – Reports of the different vulnerability types on the same endpoint:
+##### Example – Reports of different vulnerability types on the same endpoint:
 ```
 Report A: XSS on http://example.com/vuln1
 Report B: SQL Injection on http://example.com/vuln1
 ```
-Generally, two vulnerability types are not duplicates even if they live in the same endpoint because fixing requires a separated fix for each bug, for example:
+Generally, having 2 different vulnerability types aren't considered duplicates even if they live in the same endpoint because separate fixes are required for each bug.
+For example:
 ```
 [http://example.com/vuln1]
 <?php